chadwhitacre/openpath/2026/fueling-open-source-with-vibes-and-money/index.md

 meetups](https://luma.com/claw?compact=true) coming up.
 Peter is putting his MIT-licensed project [into a foundation](https://steipete.me/posts/2026/openclaw) rather than commercializing it.
-Open Source has never been more back.
+Open Source, a community-based development model, has never been more back.

 {% include img.html src="clawcon.jpg" caption="ClawCon, Vienna.
 Shout-out to my coworker Michi in the Internet hat." url="https://steipete.me/posts/2026/openclaw" %}

 Yes, vibe-coding creates a slop PR problem in the short term.
-I expect that workarounds like Mitchell's [vouch](https://github.com/mitchellh/vouch) project and [GitHub's more coordinated efforts](https://github.blog/open-source/maintainers/welcome-to-the-eternal-september-of-open-source-heres-what-we-plan-to-do-for-maintainers/) will dampen this relatively soon.
+Workarounds like Mitchell's [vouch](https://github.com/mitchellh/vouch) project and [GitHub's more coordinated efforts](https://github.blog/open-source/maintainers/welcome-to-the-eternal-september-of-open-source-heres-what-we-plan-to-do-for-maintainers/) will dampen this relatively soon.